Family estrangement: Health implications

 Although the rejected party's psychological and physical health may decline, the estrangement initiator's may improve due to the cessation of abuse and conflict.
 The social rejection in family estrangement is the equivalent of ostracism which undermines four fundamental human needs: the need to belong, the need for control in social situations, the need to maintain high levels of self-esteem, and the need to have a sense of meaningful existence.
 The rejected parties suffer adverse psychological consequences such as loneliness, low self-esteem, aggression, and depression.

-Family estrangement activates the grief response, this is because people who have experienced this often see it as a loss they were not prepared for and happened unexpectedly.
-However, the rejected family may not achieve the final grief stage of acceptance, given that the social death of the relationship is potentially reversible.
+Family estrangement activates the grief response because people who have experienced it often see it as a loss they were not prepared for and happened unexpectedly.
+However, the rejected family member may not achieve the final grief stage of acceptance, given that the social death of the relationship is potentially reversible.
 The prolonged suffering of the rejected party, together with a perceived or real stigma of having been rejected by a family member, results in isolation and behavioral changes in the rejected party.

-Social workers who work with the elderly population are at the forefront of a new fallout from the family estrangement.
+Social workers who work with the elderly population are at the forefront of a new fallout from family estrangement.
 Non-supportive or absent family members during someone's end-of-life acutely increase the pain and stress of the final days.

+Demographics

+A study of adults estranged from their parents in the United States published in 2023 found that adults were more likely to be estranged from their father than from their mother, that LGBT individuals were significantly more likely than straight adults to estrange from their father while sexual orientation made no difference in the likelihood of estrangement from an individual's mother.
+Black adults were one-quarter less likely to estrange from their mothers than white adults but three times likelier to estrange from their fathers.
+On average, people who estranged from parents did so in their mid-twenties.
+Many estrangements eventually reconciled.

+An October 2022 YouGov poll in the United States found that 29% of Americans were estranged from a parent (11%), child (9%), sibling (14%), or grandparent (5%).
+Considerably higher numbers of gay men (49%), lesbian women (55%), and bisexual people (38%) were estranged from a family member compared to heterosexual people (27%).

+One study found that more than half of estrangements were either temporarily or permanently resolved within a ten-year timespan.